-The training log offers the opportunity to reflect and learn from each session.
-Take note of the type of session (recovery, speed, long) and how well you think it went out of 5 (1 terrible through to 5, awesome).
+The training log offers the opportunity to reflect and learn from each run.
+Take note of the type of session (recovery, speed, long) and how well you think the run went out of 5 (1 terrible through to 5, awesome).

-Date Session Focus Score (1-5) Comments
+Run Focus Run Score Comments (1-5)